Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 This guide will help you to install Home Assistant, on almost any x86/64 machine type you choose using Proxmox as the operating system.
 This guide has been tested on machines including a Dell Optiplex SFF 990, Dell Optiplex USFF 780 and a HP T520 thin client.

 This guide also utilizes scripts to simplify the installation process, always remember to use due diligence when sourcing scripts and automation tasks from third-party sites.
+If you wish to view the source code of the scripst used in this guide a link is available at the bottom.

 This installation uses an **Official KVM Image provided by the Home Assistant Team and is considered a supported installation method**.
 This method of installation is considered easy/medium difficulty and some knowledge of how to use and interact with Linux is suggested.

-If you have an existing Home Assistant installation and would like to know how to backup your current configuration to restore later, please see the documentation on [backing up and restoring your configuration](https://www.home-assistant.io/common-tasks/supervised/#making-a-backup-from-the-ui).
+If you have an existing Home Assistant installation and would like to know how to backup your current configuration to restore later, please see the documentation on [backing up and restoring your configuration](https://www.home-assistant.io/common-tasks/supervised/#making-a-backup-from-the-ui) as well as some additional information [HERE](https://github.com/Kanga-Who/home-assistant/blob/master/Backup%20and%20restore%20your%20config.md).

 ## Section 1 - Installing Proxmox VE 7